VergeGroup/swift-verge/README.md

 The concept of Verge Store is inspired by [Redux](https://redux.js.org/), [Vuex](https://vuex.vuejs.org/) and [ReSwift](https://github.com/ReSwift/ReSwift).

-Plus, releasing from so many definition of the actions.
+Plus, releasing from so many definition of the actions.<br>
 To be more Swift's Style on the writing code.

 `store.myOperation()` instead of `store.dispatch(.myOperation)`